appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/AIChat.md

 <dd>

-The Initial Assistant Suggestions property allows you to define a set of suggested messages that appear when the chat starts.
-These suggestions are displayed as quick replies, helping users know what to ask or interact with next.
-Each suggestion consists of a label (the text shown to the user) and a value (the underlying data that triggers actions or responses).
+The Initial Assistant Suggestions property allows you to define a set of pre-defined prompts that appear when the chat starts.
+These prompts help users by providing suggestions on what they can ask or interact with next.
+Each suggestion consists of a label (the text shown to the user) and a value (the underlying data that triggers specific actions or responses).
 When a user clicks on a prompt, the associated value is sent to the AI to initiate a response.

+*Format*:

 ```JS
 [